-The proposal is submitted via the Department Chair or School/Program Director to the College Dean (or Director of Administrative Unit, as appropriate) most directly affected by the proposed unit.
-After review and approval at these levels, the proposal is forwarded to AVP Research, and the Provost .
-The Provost will make a recommendation to the President, who has the authority to establish an RSO.
+The proposal is submitted via the Department Chair or School/Program Director to the Administrator most directly affected by the proposed unit.
+After review and approval at these levels, the proposal is forwarded to AVP for Research for his or her review and approval.
+The AVP for Research will then forward it to the supervising Vice President who will make a recommendation to the President, who has the ultimate authority to establish an RSO.

-By November 1 of each year, each RSO submits a report on the RSO's activities for the past fiscal year to the appropriate College Dean(s) or administrative unit director and AVP Research who will ensure that all reports are submitted timely.
+By November 1 of each year, each RSO submits a report on the RSO's activities for the past fiscal year to the Administrator directly overseeing the unit.
 When the RSO has an Advisory Committee, its Chair is to be consulted in the preparation of the report.
 The report will include the following:

 - Brief summary of major activities during the past year.